frntc/Sidekick64/README.md

 ## Changelog

 recent changes (higher = newer):
+- integration of Disk2EasyFlash (let's you convert .D64 to EF-CRTs on the fly)
-- integration of PSID64 enables .SID-file support (.SID are converted to .PRG on the fly and launched)
+- integration of PSID64 enables .SID-file support (.SID are converted to .PRG on the fly and launched, C64 only)
 - PRG launcher now supports large files (>250 blocks)
-- scanning directories on the SD-card is faster, entries are sorted alphabetically
+- scanning directories on the SD-card is faster, entries are sorted alphabetically (currently only C64/C128)
-- auto-detection of SID and kernal-replacement wires (and disabling menu entries if not present)
+- auto-detection of SID and kernal-replacement wires (and disabling menu entries if not present, only C64/C128)
 - more accurate control of the reSID-emulation and thus improved quality (currently only C64/C128)
 - more robust (faking) behavior for SFX sound expander detection routines (currently only C64/C128)
 - browser scans directories on-demand (avoids long initial launch time on SD cards with many files), currently only for C64/C128